Birthday flowers on cake

 You wondered where it was in February and now it has finally appeared.
 The month of June has the world's favourite flower of the rose as its birth flower.
 Just like carnations, the different colours of the rose represent different things.
 Pink roses mean perfect happiness.
 Red roses mean love.
 White is a sign of purity.
 Yellow roses are a sign of jealousy.
 Honeysuckle is a representation of the everlasting bonds of love.

-July - Larkspur and Water Lily
+July Birth Flowers - Larkspur and Water Lily

 Purple Larkspur Flowers